 The Clean Water Act prescribes performance levels to be attained by municipal sewage treatment plants in order to prevent the discharge of harmful wastes into surface waters.
-The Act also provides financial assistance so that cities can construct treatment facilities in compliance with the law.
+The act also provides financial assistance so that cities can construct treatment facilities in compliance with the law.
 The availability of funding for this purpose continues to be a major concern of cities and states.
 This report provides background on municipal wastewater treatment issues, federal treatment requirements and funding, and recent legislative activity.
-Meeting the nation's wastewater infrastructure needs efficiently and effectively is likely to remain an issue of considerable congressional interest.
-This report will be updated as developments warrant.
+Meeting the nation's wastewater infrastructure needs efficiently and effectively is likely to remain an issue of considerable interest.